adonisjs/legacy-docs/2.0/encryption.md

 Encryption provider is based upon [NodeJs crypto](https://nodejs.org/api/crypto.html) to encrypt and decrypt values with a SALT.
 By default all values are encrypted using `aes-256-cbc` algorithm.

-Make sure to set `APP_KEY` in your `.env` file to make encryption work.
-Additionally you can also define different encryption algorithm using `ENCRYPTION` key.
+Make sure to set `appKey` in your `config/app.js` file to make encryption work.
+Additionally you can also define different encryption algorithm using `encryption` key.

 ## Setup